daisok/daisok/README.md

-## About me
+## 👤 About me

-Currently a software development student (Analysis and Systems Development) at PUC Minas (Pontifícia Universidade Católica de Minas Gerais).
+I am an Analysis and Systems Development student at PUC Minas, passionate about turning logic into efficient and visually stunning digital solutions.
+Currently, I focus on web development projects, automation, and creating seamless user experiences.

+## 🎯 What I'm working on

-- **Currently working on:** Personal and academic projects focused on web development and automation.
+* Personal and academic projects focused on web development and process automation.

+## 📚 What I'm learning & improving

-- **Currently learning:** Data structures, software architecture, advanced UI/UX principles, graphic design trends and improving my skills in Python and JavaScript.
+* Back-end & Logic: Data structures, software architecture, and sharpening my skills in Python and JavaScript.
-- **Looking for help with:** Clean Code best practices, Design Patterns, and creating seamless user experiences.
-- **Ask me about:** Frontend development, programming logic, graphic design, and productivity tools like Notion.
+* Front-end & Design: Advanced UI/UX principles and graphic design trends.

+## 🔍 Looking for growth in

+* Clean Code best practices.
+* Implementing Design Patterns.
+* Creating seamless, friction-free user experiences (UX).

+## 💬 Ask me about

+* Frontend development and programming logic.
+* Graphic design and visual identity.
+* Productivity tools (I'm a big Notion enthusiast!).

+## 🎮 Fun facts about me

+* Fueled by tea.
-- **Fun fact:** I love tea, solving logic puzzles, streaming and editing videos in my free time!
+* I love solving logic puzzles and brain teasers.
+* In my free time, I enjoy streaming and video editing.

-## My Skills
+## 🧩 My Skills
 <div align="center">

 | Area | Skills |